tazjin/carnix/README.md

 repository][] was never updated after version `0.5` and is now offline entirely.~~

-~~There are still releases happening on [crates.io][] and I am simply mirroring these into this git repository to make the source code easily accessible, but for now there won't be any changes happening here directly.~~
+There are still releases happening on [crates.io][] and I am simply mirroring these into this git repository to make the source code easily accessible.

 ## Reporting issues